 - Gain updated knowledge on the current challenges of cultural relations between the European Union and Latin America and Caribbean;

 - Propose recommendations for enhancing cooperation between cultural and scientific institutions/organisations from the European Union and Latin America and Caribbean.

-To promote the careers of young researchers internationally and disseminate EU research outside Europe, ENCATC will close the Policy Debate with the presentation of its Book Series “When Cultural Policies Change: Comparing Mexico and Argentina”.
+To promote the careers of young researchers internationally and disseminate EU research outside Europe, ENCATC closed the Policy Debate with the presentation of its Book Series “When Cultural Policies Change: Comparing Mexico and Argentina”.

-Policy Debate participants are strongly encouraged to follow the 2021 ENCATC Academy which will take place online from 12-14 May and build on the discussions of the debate.
+As the Policy Debate was related to the topic of external relations, participants were strongly encouraged to follow the 2021 ENCATC Academy which took place online from 12-14 May and built on the discussions of the debate.